-Unfortunately, natural topaz is often confused with other gemstones.
+Natural topaz is often confused with other gemstones.
 The popular blue varieties of topaz are usually treated and passed off as cheaper versions of aquamarine and Apatite.
 The more neutral toned topaz gemstones are either forgotten about or confused with smokey quartz or citrine.
-However, there is a wide range of topaz specimens that rival even the most expensive colored diamonds and sapphires.
+There is a wide range of topaz specimens that rival even the most expensive colored diamonds and sapphires.
 Below are seven interesting facts you probably didn't know about this fiery and diverse gem.

 01 of 07

 Topaz has a long and often times disputed history, primarily because it has been confused with other minerals many times.
 First, we must start at the beginning when the word topaz first hit the jewelry radar.

 Some believe that the term topaz traces back to a small island in the red sea called Topazos.
 The Romans would collect golden stones here that they then named Topazos.
 So is this where topaz was found?
 Not exactly.
 The gemstones that were collected from this island weren't topaz, but rather a modern-day peridot!
 Today, the island is called Zabargad instead which is Arabic for peridot.

 Another believed origin for the name topaz comes from the ancient Indian language, Sanskrit.
 The Sanskrit word topas or tapaz translates to "fire."

 02 of 07

 Topaz Isn't the Same as Quartz

 For thousands of years before gemologists and geologists could differentiate between minerals, all golden colored gemstones were called topaz.
 For instance, gems like golden citrine and smokey quartz and even peridot were considered to be topaz even though they are entirely different minerals.
 It's easy to understand why because to the naked eye, it is nearly impossible to tell the difference between golden citrine and a similarly colored topaz.